ADVISORI Logo

 • Phase

-• Transformation: Evolution to a comprehensive Intelligent Automation CoE
+5 – Transformation: Evolution into a comprehensive Intelligent Automation CoE

-• Centralized Model: Complete control by a central CoE team
+• Centralized model: Full governance by a central CoE team

-• Federal Model: Central governance with decentralized implementation in business areas
+• Federated model: Central governance with decentralized execution in business units

-• Hub-and-Spoke Model: Central CoE with RPA champions in business departments
+• Hub-and-spoke model: Central CoE with RPA champions in the business departments

-• Community of Practice: Network of RPA experts with common standards
+• Community of practice: Network of RPA experts operating under shared standards

 • Number of successful automations and realized savings